 Each of those factors will have an impact on your sales.
 With predictive analytics you can pinpoint these impacts and optimise your campaigns to adjust accordingly in the future.
 For example, if Monday mornings are your most profitable hours of the week, you can automatically increase your bids to reach the widest possible audience during these times.
 Better yet, you can create a script that tracks your best-performing hours each week and automatically changes your bids if Monday mornings are no longer your most profitable.

-Putting predictive analytics into action
+Putting predictive analytics for PPC into action

 Going back to our client, one of the key metrics we wanted to gain insight on was how ROIs are affected by external factors.
 Dog coats are an important item for our client so we looked at the ROI for these campaigns and weather stood out as a key influencer.
 It became clear that ROI dropped when the weather was dry and/or sunny and increased when it was wet and/or cold.